bowman2001/perplexdoc/README.md

 The theme is included in this project as hugo module from <https://github.com/bowman2001/perplex>.
 But you don’t need _Git_ nor a _Golang environment_, because a recent copy is available in the `_vendor` path.

 ## Work in progress

 - The start page is unfinished.
-If you want to have a look, you best begin with the extensive [documentation section](https://perplex.desider.at/doc)
+If you want to have a look, you best begin with the [documentation section](https://perplex.desider.at/doc)

 - The layout still contains bugs.